-This statement was delivered at the Colorado Air Pollution Control Division hearing on January 16th, 2020.
+This statement was delivered at the Colorado Air Quality Control Commission hearing on February 20th, 2020.
+An earlier version was delivered at the Air Pollution Control Division hearing on January 16th.

 The Colorado Coalition for a Livable Climate (CCLC) has advocated for the adoption of strong greenhouse gas (GHG) emission reduction goals by the State since our inception in 2015.
 The Intergovernmental Panel on Climate Change tells us that in order to have a better than even chance of avoiding climate catastrophe, i.e. to limit the global average temperature rise to no more than 1.5° C above pre-industrial levels, the entire world needs to achieve net zero GHG emissions by 2040.
 We believe that Colorado should achieve that goal even sooner, given our historic emissions and our access to ample renewable energy resources.

 Last year, the Colorado General Assembly passed SB19-096 and HB19-1261, which together establish GHG emissions reduction goals for 2025, 2030, and 2050.
 While the latter two goals don’t go far enough, we are fully supportive of the 2025 goal, which is to reduce emissions by 26% compared to 2005 levels.
 It is essential to begin making deep reductions as soon as possible, since GHGs such as carbon dioxide and fluorinated gases remain in the atmosphere for many hundreds – if not thousands – of years.